hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 Get selector's value.

-> The controller waits until the selector appears in the DOM.
+> The Fluent API waits until the selector appears in the DOM.
 This waiting mechanism can be customized through the `options` parameter.

 ```js
 interface WaitUntilOptions {